MISSION STATEMENTS

 The following academic policies and procedures for the Radiography Program have been developed to ensure that program graduates demonstrate competencies in the cognitive, psychomotor and effective skills necessary of individuals who perform quality diagnostic radiographic procedures.

-Admission to the Clinical/Professional Program is based upon each applicant’s admission grade point average (AGPA) of the completed preradiography general-education core courses, repeat factor, a personal statement (essay), and an interview.
+Admission to the Clinical/Professional Program is based upon each applicant’s admission grade point average (AGPA) of the completed preradiography general-education core courses, radiography module quiz, a personal statement (essay), and an interview.
 A maximum of 24 students are admitted each fall semester.

 STANDARD I: Prerequisite Coursework